Sex Robot Industry [New 2024 Data]

 • Asia: 18.1% of Asians have tried to have sex with a robot or currently own one.

-In Japan, 27.1% of the population currently owns or have tried a sex robot
+• In Japan, 27.1% of the population currently owns or has tried a sex robot

 $200.7 Million worth of sex robots are sold each year.